-Whilst every effort is made to ensure tickets are sold with the correct delivery method, the seller reserves the right to change the delivery method at any time in line with changes made by the event organiser.
+Whilst every effort is made to ensure tickets are sold with the correct delivery method, the seller reserves the right to change the delivery method at any time in line with changes made by the event organiser or unforeseen circumstances.

 The seller does not put on or host events and is in no way responsible for changes to the events for which they sell tickets, be that date, time, location or line-up changes.
 If an event is rescheduled and your tickets remain valid for the newly rescheduled dates there is no right to refund.
 Where an event is cancelled a full refund will be issued including any booking and delivery fees to the buyer.
 TicketPort will endeavour to provide any updates on significant changes to the event (such as rescheduling) however it is ultimately the buyer's responsibility to check local listings and to ensure the event is going ahead as scheduled.